specify/specify-tools/README.md

 # specify_tools
-This repository has a collection of tools for testing and translating Specify 6 and 7
+This repository has a collection of tools for testing and translating Specify 6, 7 and Web Portal

 ## Makefile
 This is a tool that helps quickly build and run any version of Specify